 Please note that not all options will be available every year as they depend on student demand and staff availability.

 Exemptions for modules

 There may be some circumstances where an exemption is appropriate from the work experience module.
-Alternative modules may be offered in this situation at the discretion of the University.
-Modules exceptionally taken in this situation will normally be:
+An alternative module may be offered in this situation at the discretion of the University.